OctoPerf/jmx-agent/README.md

 The metrics agent takes a few seconds to start.
 It create a "native" folder in the location where its being run.
 The "native" folder contains DLLs and SOs to query operating system metrics.

-## Ports and Firewalls
+## Host, Port and Firewalls

+**Agent host (or IP) must be specified**.
+Specify the IP or the hostname of the machine where the agent is running:

+> java -Djmx.rmi.host=<host or ip> ... -jar metrics-agent-X.x.x.jar

 **The agent exposes the JMX beans on port 1099**.
 This port can be changed by specifying the JMX RMI port on startup:

-> java -Djmx.rmi.port=9004 -jar metrics-agent-X.x.x.jar
+> java ... -Djmx.rmi.port=9004 -jar metrics-agent-X.x.x.jar

 In the example above, the agent starts the JMX beans server on port 9004.